ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_esmvaltool.md

 ```

 ESMValTool is pre-configured to access CMIP and observation datasets available on Gadi.
-By default, ESMValTool look for the `config_user.yml` file in the home directory, inside the `.esmvaltool` folder.
+By default, ESMValTool looks for the `config_user.yml` file in the home directory, inside the `.esmvaltool` folder.
 You can get a copy by running:

 ```